unibo-spe/spe-slides/content/10-ddd/_index.md

 #### Classroom

-- Seats in classroom may be modelled as value-objects
+- Seats in a classroom may be modelled as value objects

 - Attendees of a class may be modelled as entities